exosite-archive/hvac-reference-application/README.md

 What is a Business within Murano?

 A Business is a virtual space that houses all the products and solutions of your organization in one place.
 A Business does not necessarily have to be a real-life company.
 Products and solutions are explained in later sections.
-TODO: Make a better description for a business
 ```

 TODO update the screen to be a full screenshot